oVirt/ovirt-site/source/uncategorized/quantum-ipam-integration.html.md

 setDHCP(List<networkName, networkQuantumId>)

-The method will work as follows: If list is not empty:
+The method will work as follows:

+*   If list is not empty:
     -   Save list items (id + net name) to a file.
-      - (re)start the Quantum DHCP Agent.
+    -   (Re)Start the Quantum DHCP Agent.

-If list is empty:
+*   If list is empty:

-      - stop Quantum DHCP Agent.
+    -   Stop Quantum DHCP Agent.

 In the oVirt engine there would be a DHCPManager which is responsible for the management of the DHCP servers.